Ayo Oke (soccer): College career

-Oke transferred to the UCLA Bruins in 2023, starting all 19 games.
-She scored 1 goal (against California) with 4 assists and contributed to 11 clean sheets, repeating as second-team All-Pac-12.
-UCLA won the Pac-12 Conference but were upset as top-seeded defending champions by UC Irvine in the first round of the NCAA tournament.
-In her senior season in 2024, she dealt with injury and played in 15 games (5 starts).
-She had one goal and one assist during the Big Ten Tournament, which she helped UCLA win in their first season in the conference.
-She also scored in her final game, a 2–1 loss to Virginia Tech in the second round of the NCAA tournament.
+Oke then transferred to the reigning national champion UCLA Bruins, starting all 19 games and scoring 1 goal with 4 assists in 2023.
+She contributed to 11 clean sheets and was again named to the All-Pac-12 second team.
+UCLA won the Pac-12 Conference and earned a one seed in the NCAA tournament, but was upset in the first round.
+She dealt with injury during her senior season in 2024, making 5 starts and scoring 2 goals with 1 assist in 15 games.
+She had two goal contributions in the Big Ten Tournament as the Bruins won the tournament in their first year in the conference, then scored again in their loss in the NCAA tournament second round.